Best Brokers for Beginners (UK, 2026)

 Platform

-- •Proprietary web & mobile platform
+- •Proprietary web and mobile platform — simple layout focused on quick execution

 Suitability

-- •Beginners who want minimal learning curve
+- •Beginners who want minimal learning curve and fast setup

 Full RevieweToro